edgecollective/belfast-harbor/README.md

 ## Gateway Firmware

 - Copy the entire 'lib' folder to the CIRCUITPYTHON drive.
-- Copy gateway.py to the drive.
+- Copy gateway.py to 'main.py' and copy it to the CIRCUITPYTHON drive
-- Rename 'dummy_secrets.py' to 'secrets.py' and add your WiFi credentials, along with your farmos public_key and private_key
+- Rename 'dummy_secrets.py' to 'secrets.py' and add your WiFi credentials, along with your farmos public_key and private_key; then copy 'secrets.py' to the CIRCUITPYTHON drive.

 ## Wiring